pandening/JSwitcher/README.md

 How to program with Jswitcher?
 =============================
-   the following code is the a sample demo to program with Jswitcher, you can find the complete demo code at {@link com.hujian.switcher.example.ScheduleDemo.java}
+   the following code is a sample demo to program with Jswitcher, you can find the complete demo code at {@link com.hujian.switcher.example.ScheduleDemo.java}

 ```